(This post may contain affiliate links. Please read our disclosure policy for more information.)

 12. Fresh Fruit

-Thinly sliced strawberries, peaches, and bananas pair perfectly with chocolate and with marshmallow.
+Thinly sliced strawberries, peaches, and bananas pair perfectly with chocolate and with marshmallows.
 If you can’t get to fresh fruits, try the freeze-dried versions, jams, or even pie filling (we think cherry works the best).
 Canned or frozen may work in a pinch, but can make your s’mores soggy.

 Who doesn’t love some bacon?
 Save some bacon from breakfast to add to your campfire s’mores after dinner.
 About a 1/2 a slice of bacon is the perfect addition to a s’more.

 Drizzle some caramel over the chocolate and marshmallow before assembling your s’more.
-To keep the caramel pour-able, place in a bowl or pot of hot water to thin it slightly.
+To keep the caramel pour-able, place it in a bowl or pot of hot water to thin it slightly.

 Or try wrapped caramels, gently roasted on a stick over the campfire – just enough to soften.